 Whether you’re working out or working in the yard, Innergize! is scientifically designed to help you perform your best.

-The isotonic formula features ingredients like ChromeMate® and OptiZinc®, the most readily absorbed forms of chromium and zinc available.
+The electrolyte-replacement formula features ingredients like ChromeMate® and OptiZinc®, the most readily absorbed forms of chromium and zinc available.
 Plus, Innergize! contains vitamins, minerals and amino acids to give you added energy, promote oxygen absorption and boost your immune system.

 Stay in top form — on or off the field — with Innergize!
 Choose from two great flavors.